 Our work helps keep energy costs as low as possible for all Oregonians, and utilities rely on Energy Trust savings from efficiency to meet future energy needs for their customers.

-Since 2002, Energy Trust has cumulatively added $8.3 billion to Oregon’s economy, including $2.6 billion in wages, $442 million in small business income and 67,000 full-time jobs lasting a year.
-Our network of more than 1,900 trade ally contractors and other allied professionals contributes to local economies across the state.
+Since 2002, Energy Trust has cumulatively added $10.4 billion to Oregon’s economy, including $3.3 billion in wages, $549.2 million in small business income and employment equivalent to 74,000 full-time jobs.
+Our network of more than 1,600 trade ally contractors and other allied professionals contributes to local economies across the state.

-Cumulatively, we have saved and generated enough clean electricity to power half of all the homes in Oregon and heat nearly all the homes in Lane County.
+Cumulatively, we have saved and generated enough clean electricity to power all of the homes in Multnomah County and heat all the homes in Lane County.

 Through state legislation, tariffs and other requirements, Energy Trust is funded by customers of Portland General Electric, Pacific Power, NW Natural, Cascade Natural Gas and Avista.
 Customers of all five utilities pay a dedicated percentage of their utility bills to support a variety of energy efficiency and renewable energy services and programs.